hexalang/Hexa/docs/reference.md

 // Lazy initialization until first read var lazyVar Int { lazy { 123 } } // May capture outside variables (i.e. closure)
-lazyVar.meta.computed // True after initialization
+// T cannot be nullable as `null` used as a marker for uninitialized variables lazyVar.meta.computed // True after initialization
 ```